 Because of the way that the interior of planes are made and certified, the seats can end up looking practical versus exquisite.
 As such, The Business was created in a way that would set it apart from other airlines, and to “significantly improve the passenger experience,” says Mr. Round.

-One way in which Tangerine is able to play up the design is with light on different surfaces such as the privacy screens and paint.
+One way in which Tangerine is able to play up the design is by using light on different surfaces such as the privacy screens and paint.
 There’s also the combination of leather and fabric that makes the cabin look and feel very luxurious.

 If you’re lucky enough to snag a seat in The Business, you’ll be pleasantly greeted with a variety of features for your liking.

-There’s no middle isle (whew!), so every seat has direct aisle access.
-And if you’re not a talker (or maybe your neighbour has too much to say?), there’s a privacy screen right between the two seats in the middle isle that can be opened or closed.
+There’s no middle aisle, so every seat has direct aisle access.
+And if you’re not a talker (or maybe your neighbor has too much to say?), there’s a privacy screen right between the two seats in the middle aisle that can be opened or closed.

-If you’re not in a working mood, or just can’t sleep, there are 300 hours of movies, TV shows and more available on your personal 16 inch touch screen.
-You’ll even get a complimentary noise-cancelling headphones, so you’ll be able to get into a cinema-like state as you watch your favorte Lord of the Rings trilogy.
+If you’re not in a working mood, or just can’t sleep, there are 300 hours of movies, TV shows and more available on your personal 16-inch touchscreen.
+You’ll even get a complimentary noise-canceling headphone, so you’ll be able to get into a cinema-like state as you watch your favorite Lord of the Rings trilogy.